clange9530/student-portal-app/README.md

 1. Execute the command **npm start**.
 1. In a web browser, navigate to http://localhost:3000/.

+## Using the Application

+If you are using the test database described in the client documentation:

+1. Click the user icon and select **Login** from the drop-down menu.
+Log in using the username "test" and the password "test".
+1. Click **View Project** to view project information including details, project emails, student and client surveys, and uploaded documentation files.
+1. Click the user icon and select **Create New Profile** to create a new user profile.
+1. Navigate to http://localhost:3000/users/lange3 to view or edit the user profile for the user lange3.
+1. Navigate to http://localhost:3000/teams/Team%201 to see the team profile page.

 ## Creating Test Data

 1. Open a Node.js command prompt and navigate to the **testdata** subdirectory off of the root directory of the application.